 MA in Negotiation, Conflict Resolution and Peacebuilding, California State University, Dominguez Hills, Carson, CA, USA.

 MS in Negotiation and Conflict Resolution, Creighton University, Omaha, NE, USA.

-MA in Conflict Resolution, Dominican University, River Forest, IL, USA.
+MA in Mediation and Conflict Resolution, Dominican University, River Forest, IL, USA.

 MA in Conflict Resolution, Georgetown University, Washington, D.C., USA.